Today's Thursday • 11 mins read

 Final Words

-Interestingly, most personality disorders have been traced to problems in childhood and family structure due to parental divorce or death (Rutter, 2005).
-And attachment theory suggests that children who lack attachment to an adult figure are unable to empathize and care about others (Van der Horst, 2011).
+Most dark personality disorders have been traced to problems in childhood and family structure due to parental divorce or death (Rutter, 2005).
+Attachment theory suggests that children who lack attachment to an adult figure are unable to empathize and care about others (Van der Horst, 2011).